 Why can’t I send naira to Nigeria?

-Changes to Central Bank of Nigeria (CBN) rules mean that international naira transfers are no longer available.
+Changes to the Central Bank of Nigeria’s (CBN) transfer policy mean that international naira transfers are no longer available.
 Instead, transfers will only be paid in US dollars, whether to a bank account or for cash pick-up.

 Your recipient can of course exchange USD for naira once they’ve received the money. naira transfers though, are suspended indefinitely.